 You can find everything you need about private flute lessons with me on this page.
 To sign up for lessons, email me at firstname.lastname@example.org.

 I create custom-tailored lesson experiences for flute students of all ages and musical interests.
-My twelve years of private teaching experience (including six in the Austin area and Austin public schools) complement eight years of contemporary music performance and gigging in and around Austin.
-So whether you're a school-age Austin ISD student, a woodwind doubler who wants to up your flute skills, or a beginner adult dreaming of playing in a Jethro Tull cover band, I'd be thrilled to help you on your musical journey!
+My twelve years of private teaching experience complement eight years of contemporary music performance and gigging in and in Austin, Texas.
+I'm currently living in Los Angeles, California, but everything is virtual anyway soooo whether you're a school-age student, a woodwind doubler who wants to up your flute skills, or a beginner adult dreaming of playing in a Jethro Tull cover band, I'd be thrilled to help you on your musical journey!

 Rates and Schedule